So you’ve cooked a sizeable piece of brisket, consumed a considerable amount for dinner and now you’re left with enough for a couple more dinners.

 Want to try something a bit different rather than just reheating and eating brisket for a couple of days?

 Let’s give your leftover brisket a second life and make a Bolognese sauce to have with pasta.
-I feel by using a smoked brisket, it really gives the Bolognese sauce a lot more character and depth of flavor with the smokey elements that envelope all of the ingredients in this sauce.
+I feel by using a smoked brisket, it really gives the Bolognese sauce a lot more depth of flavor especially with the smokey elements that envelope all of the ingredients in this sauce.

 Firstly we need some cooked brisket

 If you have stumbled upon this recipe, but do not have any leftover brisket then go check out our guide on how to smoke a brisket recipe.

 This runs through all of the basics of meat preparation, seasoning, how to set up your smoker, cooking times and temperatures.